Teachers threaten strike action in new academic year

 The Minister said she accepted that teachers were disappointed in the change in the vaccine schedule, but she felt many accepted the science and that the priority must be the most vulnerable.

-She is due to address the Teachers’ Union of Ireland annual conference on Wednesday but has not been invited to speak at the Association of Secondary Teachers Ireland.

-Ms Foley told the INTO on Tuesday that while she understood the sense of disappointment among frontline workers, the education sector had been consistently guided by public health and medical experts.

-Speaking in response to Ms Foley, INTO general secretary John Boyle warned that teachers must be vaccinated quickly if the Government was to secure their continued co-operation.
+Speaking in response to Ms Foley yesterday, INTO general secretary John Boyle warned that teachers must be vaccinated quickly if the Government was to secure their continued co-operation.

 The decision to remove teachers from the priority queue showed “blatant disregard” for members’ safety.